kaifresh/ExperimentJS/README.md

 }
 ```

 ### PRESET STIMULI
 To further speed up development, ExperimentJS contains a range of predefined components for creating frequently
-used stimuli types.
+used stimulus types.

-For example, the independent variable in the basic experiment above can be rewritten using the `ExperimentJS.Stimuli.ImageStimuliIV` preset:
+For example, the image based independent variable in the basic experiment above can be rewritten as a one-liner, using the `ExperimentJS.Stimuli.ImageStimuliIV` preset:

 ```javascript
 ExperimentJS.Stimuli.ImageStimuliIV("Emotion faces", ["./img/face_1.jpg", "./img/face_2.jpg", "./img/face_3.jpg", "./img/face_4.jpg", "./img/face_5.jpg", "./img/face_6.jpg"]);